psychemedia/island-storynotes/tyrie/david_tyrie_southsea_quartering.md

 This morning was apprehended, and taken into custody some of the people belonging to the public-office in Bow-street, the noted Graham, who a little time since was confined in Newgate for having in his possession unfinished plates, resembling the impression of Bank Notes; but for want of sufficient evidence, escaped from punishment.
 A woman supposed to be his wife, smartly dressed in a scarlet riding habit, was apprehended with him.
 On their examination, it appeared that they had lately issued counterfeited Bank Notes to a considerable amount in London; and were just set off into the country on the same iniquitous business.
 They came to the George Inn in Winchester, last Thursday, and were very fortunately observed by a Mr. Wright of Clerkenwell Bridewell, who happened to be here at the time, and who, on his return to London next afternoon, found an advertisement against them, with a reward of One Hundred Guineas to any person to take them.
 After giving information at the Bank, and to the office in Bow-street, he set off with a proper assistant to the place on Friday night, and arrived at the George Inn about eight o'clock this morning, where they learnt that the delinquents had set off in a return post chaise the evening before to the Coach and Horses Inn, at Southampton.
 They immediately pursued and found them at breakfast, with about 30 guineas lying on the table, and a counterfeit note not entirely compleated.
 They were brought back to Winchester, about twelve o'clock this day, when it was discovered that two of their notes of 50*l.* each, had been negociated here by the woman, one at Mr. Hooper's, in the Square, of whom she bought a watch, and tendered the Note in payment.
 The other at the George Inn, in order to pay their bill.
 The change out of both notes were found in their trunk; in the opening of which was discovered a parcel of stamps, engraved in copper, and fixed into handles, with the words *Ten*, *fifteen*, *twenty*, *twenty-five*, and so on up to *one hundred*, engraved on them, exactly resembling those prefixed to the margin of real Bank Notes, both in size, shape, and construction; together with a black liquid composition, and other implements for making impressions with the said stamps.
 On examing *(sic)* the two counterfeit notes negotiated as above, it was found that they were originally real Bank Notes of 15*l.* value each, but that the *een* at the end of the word *Fifteen* had been ingeniously obliterated by some chemical preparation, and a *y*, exactly correspondent with the other letters, was added in lieu of them, making the notes appear of 50*l.* value each.
 This, being held before a candle, appeared very visible, notwithstanding the note had been artfully cut in the form prescribed Bank to send by post, and was joined again by a piece of paper pasted at the back, in order to prevent a discovery of the fraud.
 After a very long examination, the woman was committed to our gaol, and the man to Bridewell, on suspicion of being the fabricators of the said Notes.

 Graham, on Friday last `[July 5th?]`, went to see Tyrie, who under confinement in our goal *(sic)* for carrying on a treasonable and traiterous correspondence with our enemies, and was near four hours in conversation with him; and it is remarkable that in the trunk was found a letter from Tyrie, while under confinement London, addressed to Graham, informing him that he was to be conveyed to Winchester on such a day, in order to take his trial, at the assizes, and desired him to get certain others of their confederates to lay wait on Bagshot or Farnham Heath, disguised in carter's frocks, &c. to rescue him; recommending also that they should be prepared with quantities of snuff to throw in the eyes of the persons who guarded him; and to have the necessary implements ready to take off his irons.— This request however does not seem to have had any weight with Graham, as no rescue was attempted on his journey to this place.
-The woman, soon after she was committed to gaol, offered the Turnkey a guinea to let her jump out of a one pair of Stairs window into the Street.
+The woman, soon after she was committed to gaol, offered the Turnkey a guinea to let her jump out of a one pair of stairs window into the Street.

 It is really to be lamented, that even the most cautious and circumspect people are so liable to be imposed upon by this kind of fraud; we therefore recommend to every body to be very careful of taking Bank Notes from persons who are entire strangers, however plausible and specious may be the allurements thrown in their way.
 ```